ktamura049-hash/revision-jte/README.md

     --gpu 0 --seed 1111
 ```

-Create a model trained on grammatical–ungrammatical sentence pairs.
+Create a model trained on grammatical and ungrammatical sentence pairs.

 Example: using margin 10 with the training corpus in `grammatical_corpus`: